Dependent Random Partitions by Shrinking Toward an Anchor: Empirical Application: Return to Education

-We again use the same 10-fold out-of-sample fit measure with the same sampling, burn-in, and thinning set-up as in the previous subsection, except, for every MCMC iteration, we attempted 200 updates for the permutation $\perm$ based on uniformly selecting five items.
-Although the acceptance rate for an individual Metropolis proposal to update the permutation $\perm$ was only 0.009, the ordering of 57\% of the items changed per MCMC iteration.
-Because of the stickiness associated with the permutation $\perm$, we repeated the whole exercise five times with randomly selected starting values for the permutation $\perm$ and then combined the samples after burn-in.
-The out-of-sample fit was $-54,630.7 \pm 16.3$, a substantial improvement of about 262 units from the best model fit from the independence models in Section \ref{sec:single}.
-This improvement is even more impressive when recognizing that the region information in Figure \ref{fig:regions} was not incorporated in this (and the subsequent) model.
-The CPU time for the model was approximately 4.28 hours; about a third of that time was used to update the anchor partition, a third on the permutation, and the last third all the other parameters.
+The permutations were updated using a Metropolis step that was applied 10 times per MCMC iteration for each permutation, with each randomly proposing to shuffle 5 items.
+The acceptance rate for an individual update was 7\%.
+The single-core runtime each Markov chain was approximately 103 minutes; about 52\% of that time was used to update the anchor partition, 3\% on the shrinkage and grit parameters, 5\% on the permutation parameters, and the remaining 40\% on the other year-specific parameters.

-The prior and posterior distributions of $\shrinkitem$ and $\psi$ are included in Figure \ref{fig:shrinkage}.
-The figure shows that posterior learning on these two parameters is occurring.
-The plot on the right-hand-side of Figure \ref{fig:shrinkage} shows the SALSO estimate \citep{dahl2022search} anchor partition $\baselinepart$.
-The color intensity in the plot represents the posterior probability that two states are co-clustered (with red indicating 1 and white indicating 0).
-It is interesting that there are four very distinct clusters, not unlike the Census Bureau regions in Figure \ref{fig:regions}.
+To compare models, we again use the same 10-fold out-of-sample fit measure with the same number of samples, burn-in, and thinning as in the previous subsection.
+We repeated the whole exercise ten times with randomly selected starting values and then combined the samples after burn-in.
+The relative fit score was 3,539 (with margin of error 109 for a 95\% confidence interval), a substantial improvement of about 1,091 units from the best model fit from the independence models in Section \ref{sec:single}.